-Below are used Western saddles for sale on eBay.
+Below are used Western saddles for sale.
 The right used saddle can save a lot of money and still be a great saddle.
 There is usually an excellent selection in all price ranges.

 Please scroll down, underneath the saddles for sale, for information on understanding saddle rigging positions.